SukritTM/MotionDetector/README.md

 # MotionDetector
-A script that detects and counts the number of repetitions of jumping jacks in a videpo clip done by a person
+A script that detects and counts the number of repetitions of jumping jacks in a video clip done by a person

 ## Run instructions